simon04/gnome-shell-extension-weather/README.md

 * [Ubuntu](https://launchpad.net/~webupd8team/+archive/gnome3/+packages)
 * Generic: For a generic installation, run the following commands:
   `./autogen.sh --prefix=/usr && make && sudo make install`
+  * Make sure you have the libglib2.0-dev package (or equivalent for your distribution) installed, or else you'll get an error about GLIB_GSETTINGS.
 * *Please report further links!*

 That's it!